albert-stepik-learn/stepik_tour/README.md

 ## Installation

-To use this application go through the following steps.
+To use this application, go through the following steps:

 1. Download this repository and unpack it.
 This will create the ``stepik_tour-main`` directory.
 0. Go in this directory: